 - Heavy Cream: This gives the soup that silky, luxurious finish that brings it all together.

-- Garlic and Onion: These aromatics are the foundation of the soup and create a deeply flavorful base.
+- Garlic and Onion: These aromatics form the soup's foundation, creating a deeply flavorful base.

 - Parmesan Cheese: Adds a nutty, salty edge that complements the cream and tomatoes.
 We like to sprinkle it on just before serving.